watsonfellowship/watson-51/_fellows/esther-wadzanai-mano.md

 ---

 An African proverb states, “until the lions have their own historians, the history of the hunt will always glorify the hunter.”
-During my year, I will radically reimagine African education, by gaining a deeper understanding of what truly decolonized education can look like, and witness the effects it has on communities.
+During my year, I radically reimagined African education by gaining a deeper understanding of what truly decolonized education can look like, and witnessed the effects it has on communities.